anuj0721/DataClub-ZoomCamp/Zoomcamp Project/README.md

 ## Objective
 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).

-The dataset contains train and test data.
-Features of train data are listed below.
-And the test data have already been preprocessed.

 ## EDA
 The following experiments were performed in the colab notebook for the analysis:
 - Check for missing values